Today’s I want to do a detailed book review of “Organic Networker®” by Mr. Kosta Gara.

 # 12 You can predict the future by looking at the past.

-People’s past performance is typically an indicator of future performance; maybe not in every single case, but most of the time.
+People’s past performance is typically a good indicator of future performance.
+Maybe not in every single case, but most of the time.
+People who are successful in their life, business or career prior to joining MLM normally do pretty well in our industry.

 # 13 You are either committed or not.

 Most people are truly not committed to their business.
-They’re quick to put the business on the back burner.
+They’re quick to put the business on the back burner and let life get in the way, even for the smallest of things.

 # 14 It is vital that you embrace the fact that there isn’t a profession on earth that doesn’t require staying plugged in to the latest literature, industry magazines, trends, breakthroughs, techniques, journals, and attending seminars, conferences, workshops, training courses and license updates.